JulienSchoener/JulienSchoener/README.md

 ---

-I'm always open to new ideas and opportunities.
+Always open to new ideas and opportunities.
 Feel free to reach out!

 ## 🌐 Socials: